-Volta, Pascal and Vega are the names of GPU architectures used by Nvidia and AMD for their graphics cards.
+Volta, Pascal, and Vega are the names of GPU architectures used by Nvidia and AMD for their graphics cards.
 All these GPU architectures govern the card’s performance in games or in professional work.
-Newer and latest GPU architecture offers significant greater performance than the older ones.
-Some GPU architectures are designed more for gaming and some are designed especially for compute performance, deep learning or professional work.
+Newer and latest GPU architecture offers significantly greater performance than the older ones.
+Some GPU architectures are designed more for gaming and some are designed especially for compute performance, deep learning, or professional work.

 Volta and Pascal are GPU architectures from Nvidia while Vega is from AMD.
 All these GPU architectures have their own pros and cons and here I going to compare them all based on their performance, technical specifications & other details.
 You can also check out the Pascal vs Polaris and Vega vs Pascal GPU architectures comparison from the links given below.

 Pascal is an advanced GPU architecture from Nvidia for its GeForce 10 series gaming graphics cards and P series Quadro workstation graphics cards.
 Graphics Cards using the Pascal GPU architecture are built on a 14nm / 16nm FinFET manufacturing process.
 The main processing units or pixel processors here are called CUDA Cores.
 The greater the number of the CUDA Cores, the more powerful will the card be in the same GPU architecture, which here is, Pascal.

 Pascal GPU architecture supports GDDR5, GDDR5X and HBM2 memory.
 You can find GDDR5 memory in budget GPUs & mid-range graphics cards and GDDR5X memory in high-end Pascal based graphics cards.
 HBM2 memory finds its place only in top-end workstation graphics cards.
 Pascal is the successor of the Maxwell GPU architecture and is quite powerful and power-efficient compared to Maxwell and AMD Polaris GPU architecture.